AndreBtt/Computsal-API/README.md

 - **Get a player**
     * HTTP Request : ```GET http://api.com/players/{ID}```
-    * ID is the player ID you want to get information
+    * ID is the player's ID you want to get information
     * Return a player object in json format as follow
         ```
             {